 February 2011 – Döner Kebabı: The döner kebab is probably the meal that springs to mind when you ask people what they know about Turkish food.
 This post was a celebration of the real döner kebab – not the poor quality ones sold throughout the UK at 3am every weekend.
 Click the link to read our post about this most famous of Turkish street foods, the döner kebab.

-March 2011 - Pumpkin Soup: Balkabağı Çorbası (Pumpkin Soup) is a regular on our menu throughout the colder months in Fethiye.
-Squash is widely available on the Fethiye markets and the soups they make are colourful and comforting when the weather is miserable and grey outside.
+March 2011 – Pumpkin Soup: Balkabağı Çorbası (Pumpkin Soup) is a regular on our menu throughout the colder months in Fethiye.
+Squash is widely available at Fethiye market and the soups they make are colourful and comforting when the weather is miserable and grey outside.
 Click the link to follow our Turkish recipe for pumpkin soup.

 May 2011 – Ayran: Foreign visitors to Turkey have a love/hate relationship with ayran.
 We’ve never met a Turkish person who doesn’t like ayran, but when foreigners are let loose to do their own shopping, ayran is often mistaken for milk.
 A watered down yoghurt-salt drink does not taste good in your morning tea!
 This post got lots of comments from people who had fallen into that trap (we’ve done it, too!)
 Here is our post on the famous Turkish drink, Ayran.

 June 2011 – Meze: Thank you to the people who invented Turkish meze in an age gone by.
 We take great pleasure in going to the glass fridges of restaurants and choosing an array of meze dishes – we usually choose too many!
 But meze is not just about the food.
 It’s about the company you’re with.
 Read our post about the joy of Turkish meze.